 OPTIONAL.
 Requests that the listed individual Claims be returned from the UserInfo Endpoint.
 If present, the listed Claims are being requested to be added to any Claims that are being requested using scope values.
 If not present, the Claims being requested from the UserInfo Endpoint are only those requested using scope values.

-When the userinfo member is used, the request MUST also use a response_type value that results in an Access Token being issued to use at the UserInfo Endpoint.
+When the userinfo member is used, the request MUST also use a response_type value that results in an Access Token being issued to the Client for use at the UserInfo Endpoint.

 id_token